 For frozen locks, hand sanitizer is your answer.
 Apply a small amount on the troublesome locks, and the rubbing alcohol in it will melt the ice.
 Be careful around rubber seals, plastic trim, and paint, as the rubbing alcohol can affect these items.

 If your doors freeze shut, you probably have a small leak somewhere along your door seals or gaskets.
 It's best to troubleshoot the issue before it becomes a problem.
-You can pick up replacement gaskets and seals at your local Advance Auto Parts store.
+You can pick up replacement seals at your local Advance Auto Parts store.

 That said, the hack-y way to prevent doors from freezing shut when you can't make it to Advance is to use cooking spray on the gasket.
 Spray down the entire ring of the doors that you want to keep from freezing and then wipe down with a paper towel.
 When the icy weather comes your doors should easily open.

 If you find yourself stuck in an icy patch and unable to move, there are a few options you have before asking someone to tow you out.
 First, turn off the traction control.
 While it seems counterintuitive, traction control tends to cut power to wheels that slip.
 When you're stuck on ice, your wheels are slipping, so you need to shut it off.
 If that doesn't help get you out, you can also resort to using kitty litter under your wheels.
 Be sure not to use the lightweight stuff, as it's often made of paper and it won't do much for your grip situation.
 The heavy, standard stuff is a better option.
 Pour a bit of kitty litter under your wheels in the direction you'll be heading out.
 The little bit of grit should help you get some grip and get out of your icy jail.